tibru/tibru/README.md

 	21

 The ***select*** operator **/** traverses a binary tree data expression and selects the relevant element.
 It has a non-standard path format.
-This path list has an even number of elements alternating between the number of tail traverses followed by head traverses.
+A path list has an even number of elements alternating between the number of tail traverses followed by head traverses.
 The tail traverses are multi-byte numbers constructed of lists of bytes.
-The n'th byte is the coefficient of 256<sup>n</sup> starting at n=0.
+The n<sup>th</sup> byte is the coefficient of 256<sup>n</sup> starting at n=0.
 The head traverses are simple bytes.
 Since writing out multi-byte numbers is a pain KCon provides a *reader* which is a special parser that generates data expressions.
 For 32-bit multi-byte numbers use the **#** reader: